Generic Name: levofloxacin (oral) (LEE voe FLOX a sin)

 How should I take Levaquin?

 Take Levaquin exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 What happens if I miss a dose?